treehouses/treehouses.github.io/pages/vi/firststeps.md

 3. [Finding your Pi](find-pi.md)

-## Step 2 - Use SSH and Tor to remotely control your Raspberry Pi
+## Step 2 - Use SSH and Tor to Remotely Control Your Raspberry Pi

 The Systems team uses SSH (Secure Shell) to securely and remotely control the Raspberry Pis we work with.
 SSH works by providing an admin protocol that allows users to control and modify their remote servers over the Internet.
 Follow the [Raspberry Pi SSH  & Tor Tutorial](sshpi.md) to learn how.